boostup/react-colors-app/README.md

 - [ ] When deleting a color while composing a new palette, have on-exit fade transitions like those on the PaletteList (Home screen)

+- [ ] When clicking on "GO BACK" button on the new palette screen, a dialog should ask the user to confirm that all changes will be lost

 ## Refactoring && Cleaning up

 - [ ] App.js could get smaller by :